SplinteeX/SplinteeX/README.md

 ### About Me

 - 🔭 I'm currently working on Digiseikkailu.
-- 🔭 Also working on a project called Urapolku.fi.
 - 🌱 I'm currently learning to become a better full-stack-developer.
 - 📖 I'm currently studying in Metropolia to become a Software-Engineer.